The Weakly-Nonlinear Admittance at Open Ends of Two- and Three-Dimensional Acoustic Waveguides: The end correction calculated using the Wiener--Hopf technique

 \section{The end correction calculated using the Wiener--Hopf technique}

 This appendix contains a derivation (borrowing heavily from \citet{noble}) of a solution to the problem of linear sound radiating from a duct outlet into free space.
-The solution is analytical in two dimensions and semi-analytical in three, and provides a helpful comparison for use in section \ref{sec:linendcorr}.
+The solution is analytical in 2D and semi-analytical in 3D, and provides a helpful comparison for use in section \ref{sec:linendcorr}.